Brand Name Levemir Common Name insulin detemir

 What form(s) does this medication come in?

-Each mL of sterile, aqueous, clear, colourless and neutral solution, contains salt-free anhydrous insulin detemir 100 units (14.2 mg/mL).
+Each mL of sterile, aqueous, clear, colourless and neutral solution, contains 100 units of salt-free anhydrous insulin detemir (14.2 mg/mL).
 One unit of Levemir corresponds to one IU of human insulin.
 Nonmedicinal ingredients: disodium phosphate dihydrate, glycerol, mannitol, metacresol, phenol, sodium chloride, acetate, and water for injection.
 Hydrochloric acid and/or sodium hydroxide may be added to adjust pH (approximately 7.4).

 Who should NOT take this medication?